n-samaali/n-samaali/README.md

 ### Nice to meet you ! 👋

-My name is Nadeem and I am a U1 Computer Egninnering student @McGill University.
+My name is Nadeem and I am a U1 Computer Engineering student @McGill University.
 Welcome to my github profile !

 <!--